-Lastly, we ask companies for information pertaining to their relative competitive positions in their respective indussample.
-The higher the competitiveness Our data confirms that our sample firms are in a relatively strong competitive position in their respective industries (see Figure 8).
+Lastly, we ask companies for information pertaining to their relative competitive positions in their respective industries.
+Based on survey responses, we compute a competitiveness index for our sample.
+The higher the competitiveness index, the more competitive our sample firms are in their respective industries.
+Our data confirms that our sample firms are in a relatively strong competitive position in their respective industries (see Figure 8).